Only one person can get Child Benefit for a child.

 Adoptions and fostering

-Apply for Child Benefit as soon as any child you’re adopting comes to live with you - you don’t have to wait until the adoption process is complete.
+Apply for Child Benefit as soon as any child you’re adopting comes to live with you - you do not have to wait until the adoption process is complete.

-The nationality of the child doesn’t affect whether you’re entitled to Child Benefit or not.
+The nationality of the child does not affect whether you’re entitled to Child Benefit or not.

 You might be able to get Child Benefit for a period before the adoption - contact the Child Benefit Office to find out.

-If you foster a child, you’ll get Child Benefit if the local council isn’t paying anything towards the child’s accommodation or maintenance.
+If you foster a child, you’ll get Child Benefit if the local council is not paying anything towards the child’s accommodation or maintenance.

 Looking after someone else’s child